 Which ones are most likely going to need to be repaired or replaced?

 According to Shop Smart Magazine, if you have one of these and it’s 3 to 4 years old, here’s the likelihood that it will need repairs soon:

 - Desktop PC: 31%

 CDs and DVDs are expected to last anywhere from 50 to 100 years — the verdict is still out on that one.

 Following the test procedures of the International Standards Organization (ISO), quality media manufacturers have been able to document data lifespans ranging from 50 to 200 years.
 But keep in mind there are wide differences between low budget media operations and quality media firms.
 In addition variations in manufacturing methods, materials and processes/procedures can dramatically effect the data life of the media you use.
 Or as auto manufacturers say, “your mileage may vary.” — Audioholics

-For an interesting discussion on this topic, read this: Long Term Data Storage vs Formats Becoming Obsolete.
+For an interesting discussion on this topic, read this: How Long Will Digital Storage Media Last?.

 Life Expectancy Of Furniture & Bedding